InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 River IHC's played an instrumental role in a productive and successful four-year stretch ending after the 2019 season.
 After 18 years of service in the IHC community, Rob moved on to become FMO for the North Zone of the Mt.
 Baker-Snoqualmie National Forest.

 Dan Pickard, the current superintendent of the Entiat Hotshots, has been with the crew since 2007.

 Many former superintendents and crewmembers have gone on to become leaders in the fire suppression, aviation, and fuels community.
 Many of them attribute part of their career successes to their time on the Bushmen and the Entiat IHC.

-**Additional Information**

-For additional information contact the Entiat Hotshot Superintendent at the address below:

-Entiat Hotshots

-Attn: Superintendent Entiat Ranger Station PO Box 476

-Entiat, WA 98822 or phone

-\(509) 784-1016

 ## La Grande